google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

   * Tweak it in whichever direction reduces loss more
   * The less the loss is changing, the less the value should be tweaked

-* The human’s job: choose the **learning rate**
+* The human’s job:
-  * A constant value which scales how far we tweak the value on each learning step
+  * Choose the **learning rate**, a constant value which scales how far we tweak the value on each learning step

-  * It’s a **hyperparameter**: not a parameter in the the actual model, but a parameter in the algorithm that tweaks the model
+Learning rate is an example of a **hyperparameter**, not a parameter in the the actual model, but a parameter in the algorithm that tweaks the model.

 ![](res/regression9.gif)

 <!--
 How does the model “iteratively” update its parameters?
 We can think of our goal as an optimization problem, where we’d like to optimize (minimize) a loss function.
-Machine learning models then use an “optimizer”, or an algorithm to perform that optimization.
+Machine learning models then use an “optimizer”, an algorithm to perform that optimization.

-The most common optimizer is Gradient Descent.
-Essentially, the model starts by picking random values for each parameter.
+The most common optimizer is Gradient Descent, where the model starts by picking random values for each parameter.
 It then changes each in the direction that reduces loss the most.
-On each iteration, or “step”, the model should get closer to the minimal loss until it “converges”, or reaches a point where the loss isn’t changing much between steps (usually this is based on some threshold, like changing by less than 0.001 between steps).
+On each iteration or “step”, the model should get closer to the minimal loss until it “converges”, or reaches a point where the loss isn’t changing much between steps.
+(Usually this is based on some threshold, like the loss function changing by less than 0.001 between steps.)
 Since this isn’t a closed-form solution, gradient descent isn’t guaranteed to converge to the absolute lowest loss possible.
 There are more sophisticated optimizers that can sometimes do better.

-You can control gradient descent by deciding the learning rate, which determines how much you tweak each parameter on each step.
-We call this a hyperparameter - a value you can change to change model performance, but isn’t “learned” by the model.
+You can control gradient descent by choosing the learning rate, which determines how much you tweak each parameter on each step.
+We call this a hyperparameter: a value you can change to change model performance, but isn’t “learned” by the model.

 Image Details:
 * [regression9.gif](http://www.google.com): Copyright Google